joemcgirr/Automating-tools-to-search-and-analyze-large-genome-sequence-repositories/README.md

 # Automating-tools-to-search-and-analyze-large-genome-sequence-repositories

+## Motivation
+As more strains of hCoV-19 are sequenced, various tools have been developed to monitor how it spreads and evolves.
+However, many sequences are not yet publicly available.
+Our goal is to combine publicly available hCoV-19 SRA sequences with the Nextstrain tool (https://github.com/nextstrain/ncov).

 ## Analyzing publicly available hCoV-19 SRA reads with Nextstrain
 1. Identify metadata to match Nexstrain input
 2. Download SRA data